spamwax/alfred-pinboard-rs/README.md

 ps query1 query2 query3 ...
 ```

-Workflow will use the text you enter in Alfred and show list of bookmarks that contain **all** of the search keywords in any of the bookmarks information (Desrciption of bookmark, its tags, its url and its extended notes).
+Workflow will use the text you enter in Alfred and show list of bookmarks that contain **all** of the search keywords in any of the bookmarks information (Description of bookmark, its tags, its url and its extended notes).
 However, these search fields can be adjusted, see [settings](#config).

 So **the more** search keywords you enter **the less** results will be displayed as it tries to find the bookmarks that contain ***all*** of the keywords.